Fortaleza Esporte Clube

-Fortaleza Esporte Clube, usually known as Fortaleza, is primarily a football club, but is active in other sports such as futsal, handball and basketball.
-Fortaleza Esporte Clube is based in Fortaleza, capital of the State of Ceará, Brazil.
-The club was founded on October 18, 1918.
+Fortaleza Esporte Clube ([foʁtaˈlezɐ isˈpɔʁtʃi ˈklubi]) is a Brazilian multi-sport club based in Fortaleza, capital of the state of Ceará.
+Founded in 18 October 1918, primarily a football club, is active in other sports such as futsal, handball and basketball.

-Fortaleza is one of the most traditional clubs in the Northeastern region of Brazil alongside Bahia, Vitória, Santa Cruz, Sport, Náutico and Ceará, its biggest rival.
 The club's colors are red, blue and white.

+Fortaleza is one of the most successful football clubs in the Brazilian Northeast, having won 46 state league titles and 3 Copa do Nordeste titles.
+It is placed by surveys as the second biggest fan base in the Northeast, behind only EC Bahia.
+Its biggest rival is Ceará SC, and clashes between them are called Clássico-Rei (Classic of Kings).

 History

 On 23 February 1912, Alcides Santos founded a club called Fortaleza, and participated shortly after in the founding of the Stella Foot-Ball Club.
 Finally, on 18 October 1918, Fortaleza Sporting Club was born, the first denomination of the Fortaleza Esporte Clube.
 Its colors represent the colors of the French flag, since the founder spent time in France and decided to put the colors of the European country in the Brazilian club.

 In 1920, they participated in the foundation of the Associação Cearense de Desportos.
 That same year they got their first Cearense Championship title.

 In 1951, the Municipality of Fortaleza decided to renovate the Presidente Vargas Stadium.
 The idea of having a private stadium was reborn in the board since it had its own stadium during the 1920s.